learn-co-curriculum/uci-mod-3-the-programmers-mindset/README.md

-This mindset is close to yoga, close to meditation, close to jazz, close to the perfect golf swing, close to the clarity of falling in love, close to knowing that you are THE ONE...well.
+This mindset is close to yoga, close to meditation, close to jazz, close to the perfect golf swing, close to the clarity of falling in love, close to knowing that you are THE ONE to save those trapped in the Matrix.

 OK maybe we went too far there, but it's a feeling of perfect peace in a realm of mindfulness.

 ## The Programmer's Mindset